engineerbaz/AWS-Cloud-Knowledge/01b Cloud_Computing_Basics.md

 Each VM is called Guest Machine

 #### Issues with Servers
-No efficient utilization of resources (CPU, Memory)
+No efficient utilization of resources (CPU, Memory), Most of the time resources were being wasted.

 #### Issues with VMs
 For any upgrade in resources all VMs should be turn off

 ## Virtualization
 Act of creating a virtual version of something (OS, Storage, network)

 ## Cloud Computing
 - Using on-demand Computing resources outside your premises